 Basically, eat LOTS of vegetables all the time, especially dark leafy greens.
 Find ways to include ginger, turmeric, garlic and green tea into your diet however you can.
 There is good evidence of their cancer fighting abilities, but we just never seem to consume them enough.
 I make a really great “chai” type tea by simmering fresh turmeric and ginger, cinnamon, allspice, vanilla into a concentrate.
 Then I heat it up later and dilute with water.
 You can add milk/cream, honey to taste.
 Yummy!

-Here is a document with turmeric recipes, from a class I taught with Susan a few years ago.
-I personally love curries so make them a lot using garlic, ginger and turmeric.
+Here is a document with turmeric recipes, from a class I taught with Susan many years ago.
+I personally love curries, so make them a lot using garlic, ginger and turmeric.
 If you can, use fresh turmeric, ginger and garlic.
 Living in Florida, I’m lucky that I can grow some of these, so I know exactly how fresh and clean they are!
 Eating them fresh, not cooked is probably better.
 We know for garlic that when cooked, the powerful phytochemicals are lost.

 Here is a document that a good friend and trusted herbalist and wellness expert Susan put together for me.
 It outlines some foods and supplements to try.